Film over lightbox - hero image.jpg

 Much of the material held by ACMI is rights controlled by third parties.

-You will be able to discuss your specific needs with a member of the Collections team when requests for access to the ACMI Collection re-open in early 2025.
+You will be able to discuss your specific needs with a member of the Registration & Collections team when requests for access to the ACMI Collection re-open in the first quarter of 2025 and a range of free and paid services are introduced.

 Requests are currently closed as we dedicate our resources to undertaking a review of the ACMI Collection.
-Further advice will be provided via the ACMI website when this service resumes.
+Further advice will be provided via the ACMI website when access requests re-open.